 - Preheat the oven to 350℉/177℃ and grab two large cookie sheets.

-- Slice the crust off of the bread, then cut or tear into 1-inch cubes – you will need about 8 cups worth.
-Spread evenly between the two cookies sheets in one layer.
+- Slice the crust off of the bread, then cut or tear into 1-inch cubes.
+Spread evenly between the two cookies sheets in one layer.1 loaf Italian or French bread

-- Bake for 15 minutes, turning over the bread at half, until lightly toasted and dried out.
+- Bake for 10 minutes, turning over the bread at half, until slightly dried out.

-- While the bread is baking, toast the pecans in a frying pan and transfer to a plate to cool.
+- While the bread is baking, toast the pecans in a frying pan and transfer to a plate to cool.1 cup pecans

-- To prepare the custard, add the milk and sugar to a saucepan over medium low heat and whisk together until the sugar is dissolved, then remove from the heat.
+- To prepare the custard, add the milk and sugar to a saucepan over medium low heat and whisk together until the sugar is dissolved, then remove from the heat.2 cups whole milk, 1 cup light brown sugar

-- In a large bowl, whisk together the eggs, cream, vanilla, and spices, then stream in the warm milk while whisking continuously.
+- In a large bowl, whisk together the heavy cream, eggs, spices and vanilla, then stream in the warm milk while whisking continuously.2 cups heavy whipping cream, 4 large eggs, 2 teaspoons ground cinnamon, ½ teaspoon ground nutmeg, 1 tablespoon vanilla paste or extract

-- Grease a 13×9 inch casserole dish and transfer half of the bread to the dish, sprinkle over half of the wanuts.
+- Grease a 13x9 inch casserole dish and transfer half of the bread to the dish, sprinkle over half of the pecans.
+Drizzle over half of the custard and gently press down all over.

 - Add the rest of the bread, remaining pecans, and drizzle over the remaining custard.